Caley Thistle to move training base to Kelty Hearts 'to attract the highest quality players'

 Much of fans’ fury has been focused on manager Duncan Ferguson and at the board but the changes revealed go far deeper – with recruitment of players judged to be easier away from the Highland capital.

-It’s understood Ferguson and assistant Gary Bollan will be charged with the task of leading the club back.
+It’s understood Ferguson and assistant Gary Bollan will be charged with the task of leading the club in thier bid to get back to the Championship at the first time of asking.

 Supporters have been pressing for news from ICT since Monday’s announcement from chairman Ross Morrison that they’re remaining full-time.